 Although it may be hard to see your teeth behind your braces, you still need to take care of them.
 In fact, brushing and cleaning between your teeth becomes even more important when you have braces, since your dental work makes it easier for food particles and plaque to accumulate on your teeth.
 You should clean your teeth each morning and evening; and it is a good idea to clean your smile and your braces about 30 minutes after every meal or snack.
 Without proper oral hygiene, you could end up with white spots on your teeth after your braces are removed, along with cavities and damaged gums.
-Our orthodontist, Dr. Michael Stosich, has provided some tips on how to take care of your teeth while they are being aligned.
+Our orthodontist, Dr. Danielle Piano, has provided some tips on how to take care of your teeth while they are being aligned.
 And of course, if you can any questions about your braces and your oral hygiene in Chicago, Illinois, you can call Tooth Fairy World at 773-327-3331 today.

 Brushing with Braces